mykmal/cowas/README.md

 1. Filter the UK Biobank data to obtain a set of high-quality, unrelated samples of White British ancestry, and subset the proteomic data to samples that were assessed at the initial visit.
 2. Subset the genotype data, proteomic data, and covariate data to the common set of samples present in all three datasets.
-3. Remove the protein GLIPR1 because it failed UK Biobank quality control, and create the file `pairs/all_protein_pairs.tsv` listing all pairs of proteins.
+3. Remove the protein GLIPR1 because it failed UK Biobank quality control.
+Then save the protein NPX levels to the file `data_cleaned/proteins.tsv` with one row per sample and one column per protein, and create the file `pairs/all_protein_pairs.tsv` listing all pairs of proteins.
 4. Remove variants from the UK Biobank genotype data that have a missingness rate $> 10\%$, have an MAC $< 100$, have an MAF $< 1\%$, fail a Hardy-Weinberg equilibrium test (*P* $< 10^{-15}$), lack an rsID, or are palindromic.
 Next, prune the remaining variants to $R^2 < 0.8$ with a 1,000 base pair (bp) window and a step size of 100 bp.
 The quality-controlled genotypes are saved to the files `genotypes.pgen` + `genotypes.psam` + `genotypes.pvar` within the subfolder `data_cleaned`.
 5. Compute the top 20 genetic principal components (PCs) from the quality-controlled genotype data.
 Following best practices, before computing PCs we further remove all variants in regions of long-range LD and then prune the remaining variants to a strict threshold of $R^2 < 0.1$ with a 1,000 bp window and a step size of 100 bp.
 6. Create the file `data_cleaned/covariates.tsv` with one row per sample and 48 columns for sample ID, age, age^2, sex, age \* sex, age^2 \* sex, UK Biobank assessment center (coded as 21 binary dummy variables), genotyping array (binary), and the first 20 genetic PCs.
-Save the protein NPX levels to the file `data_cleaned/proteins.tsv` with one row per sample and one column per protein.
 7. For each GWAS, remove any rows that have duplicated rsIDs.
 After this, subset the quality-controlled genotype data and the GWAS data to a common set of variants, and flip the GWAS effect alleles and *Z* scores to match ALT alleles in the genotype data.
 The fully processed GWAS summary statistics, as well as copies of the genotype data subset to variants present in each GWAS, are saved to the subfolder `data_cleaned`.

 The `data_raw` subfolder can be deleted after the preprocessing script successfully finishes.